 Myth #3: “My financial safety net is strong enough.”

-A third myth about disabilities is that injured people can depend on workers compensation, government benefits, or their own resources.
+The third myth about disabilities is that injured people can depend on workers' compensation, government benefits, or their own resources.

 But according to the latest disability statistics: